Race Details

 THE BASICS

 Like many swim-run competitions, we welcome solo competitors or teams of two athletes.
 All registrations for this event must be made in advance.
 There will be no day-of-race sign-ups.
+Please note: the 2025 event reached full capacity months before race day.

 SwimRun Cape Cod was developed for those looking for a new and unique challenge.
 Race direction is headed by Andy Scherding and Kathleen Walker of New England Endurance Events.